Jesse-jesse1123/Skipper/README.md

 First personal project

-All files contain pseudocode giving explanation as to how the file code works
+All psuedocode files give explanation as to how the corresponding JS code works
 	-> Psuedocode is written in the same formatting as the code being explained

 ## PLANS
 1. Implementing ability to add words to bot language database
-2. Implementing moving psuedocode to individual files
+2. ~~Implementing moving psuedocode to individual files~~
 3. Implementing ability to turn certain words on or off
 4. Implementing ability for bot to add and remove roles from users
 5. Implementing ability for bot to use Spotify/Youtube API to search songs